 It's never been easier (and as much fun) to buy your favourite IPA.
 With a quick flick of the wrist, self-service beer taps such as the iPour system, enable revellers to mix and match a choice of beverages and enjoy them at varying amounts.

 All gimmicks aside, we're going to take a look at 5 ways in which RFID wristbands can generate revenue for self-dispensing drink systems.

 1. More beer sales

-We worked with restaurant chain Oak & Stone on their new RFID bracelets that collect valuable data and allow visitors to purchase beer from their self-serve wall.
+Over in the USA, we worked with restaurant chain Oak & Stone on their new RFID bracelets that collect valuable data and allow visitors to purchase beer from their self-serve wall.

 Oak & Stone estimate that 25% of its sales go to beer—as opposed to a common average of about 3% of sales—and now has RFID-based data indicating what demographics prefer which brands and beverage types, helping them make important decisions about what they stock and offer to their customers.

 2. A deeper understanding of consumer buying habits